Top 5 Budget Supercars

-The LFA is no longer produced, however there's a chance one could still buy one from a resale at a competetive price (as long as they're willing to explain to anyone why their Lexus is so different and radical from any other Lexus people might be familiar with).
+The LFA is no longer produced, however, there's a chance one could still buy one from a resale at a competitive price (as long as they're willing to explain to anyone why their Lexus is so different and radical from any other Lexus people might be familiar with).

 If money were no object, which of these would you buy?